 Like many people, I was intimidated by options when I first started investing almost 10 years ago.
 They seemed complicated, because they are.
 It soon became obvious, however, that locking in the ability to buy or sell securities at a set price would be a powerful way to tap into good investment ideas I might not otherwise be able to afford.
 Through the years, I’ve discovered that all of the best options brokers share a few things in common: low fees, no account minimums, and a user-friendly interface.
 In this article, I’m going to walk you through the three best options brokers out there, and how they’ll be able to help you with your own investment strategy.

-If you’re just getting started in options, TD Ameritrade offers the most educational resources to help you make smart decisions early on.
 If you already have a firm handle on your investment strategy and want to maximize your profits, there’s no cheaper online options broker than OptionsHouse.
 If you’re an active trader that’s looking to stay on top of daily trading volume trends or hourly changes in a stock’s chart, OptionsXpress is going to give you the most effective tools to do it.
 Each of these brokers caters to a different type of investor, but they all share a focus on low fees, no account minimums, and a user-friendly interface.

 The Simple Dollar’s Top Picks for the Best Options Brokers